 "Madame, sign please!" repeated the cyborg.
 I frowned at the text written in bright neon blue over the translucent material then back at the other cyborg pushing my blue couch in a corner to fit in the carton box.
 Wait, I was supposed to be ecstatic over this arrival so why I was angry and confused?

 "Like I said you must have gotten the wrong address," I swapped my hand over my bracelet and scrolled to my emails to pull my order number.
 "Here, it's my order," with one movement of the hand the information appeared on the delivery guy's device.
-He shook his head then looked down at me.
+He shook his head, then looked down at me.
 That cyborg was really tall.
 I pushed my glassed up and peeked at him.

 "If you have complains contact Sognare's customer service.
-We only do delivery.
+We only do delivering.
 We got the right address and the right order number," with that, the second box joined the first one in the middle of my living room.
 I sighed in exasperation.

 "Madame if you don't sign, I'll make you pay the penalty fees for my lateness on my next delivery," threatened the cyborg.
 I gasped at his words.
 How dare him that damn machine.
-I hesitated but gave in when the second guy stood right behind me towering over me.
+I hesitated, but gave in when the second guy stood right behind me towering over me.
 Talk about intimidation.